cboyda/cboyda/README.md

 I'm a University graduate with a degree in both Psychology and Computing Science [aka Cognitive Science].
 I have a keen interest exploring and building new solutions but most of my work is not publically available for download.

 Specializations include:
-✅ Exploring and Implementing Technology Solutions for my client's success ✅ Analysis & Business Intelligence visualizations to solve problems, discover trends and gain insights ✅ Product Development Building Software that Empowers Business Growth thru Automation ✅ Project Management Consulting, Research and Leading Cross-functional teams ✅ Mitigating Risks by planning and reducing impacts of disasters through ongoing community resilience
+* ✅ Exploring and Implementing Technology Solutions for my client's success
+* ✅ Analysis & Business visualizations to solve problems, discover trends and gain insights
+* ✅ Product Development Building Software that Empowers Business Growth thru Automation
+* ✅ Project Management Consulting, Research and Leading Cross-functional teams
+* ✅ Mitigating Risks by planning and reducing impacts of disasters through ongoing community resilience

 As a Professional Project Manager, I have recognized presentations + decisions based on data are critical to the iterative cycle of Agile development so I am continually using and improving my data analysis, data visualization and business intelligence skills.